Quantum-Traceable Refractometry

 IV.
 Framework Instances

-The general IF-QTR is implemented through wavelength-specific framework instances that inherit all seven principles and add wavelength-specific constraints.
+The general IF-QTR is implemented through wavelength-specific framework instances documented in external handbooks.

 • Falsifiable (with stated test)